-563 Seminar in Juvenile Delinquency (4)
+563 Seminar in Juvenile Delinquency (4) Theoretical and research contributions on the

-Theoretical and research contributions on the causes, prevention, and treatment of delinquent behavior.
+I heoretical and research contributions on the causes, prevention, and treatment of delinquent behavior.
 566 Seminar in Social Deviance (4) Deviance and social rules in groups and communities; contemporary social policies involving ethnic, cultural, and social factors.